MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/sync-users-multi-tenant-orgs.md

 1. Choose the security group that you created, and then select **Save**.
 1. Select **Yes** to confirm.

 This creates a cross-tenant synchronization configuration in Azure AD for each tenant in your multi-tenant organization.
-The synchronizations are named MTO_Sync_/<TenantID/>.
+The synchronizations are named MTO_Sync_\<TenantID\>.

 ## Set up user synchronization with newly added tenants